 Longwood and Lake Mary Orthodontic Solutions

 Wiewiora & Dunn Orthodontics offers both the Frankel appliance and the Carriere Motion 3D Class III Appliance, along with a variety of other advanced orthodontic treatment options.
 Our ultimate goal is to achieve the best results for our patients in the most efficient and comfortable ways possible.
 The Carriere Motion 3D Class III Appliance, for example, can help treat Class III malocclusions and jaw complications without orthognathic surgery or tooth extractions in eligible patients.
 See our patient gallery for examples of successful results from non-extraction headgear patients.
-Then, contact Wiewiora & Dunn Orthodontics to schedule a consultation at either our Longwood or Lake Mary office locations.
+Then, contact Wiewiora & Dunn Orthodontics to schedule a consultation with either Dr. Cara Wiewiora or Dr. Rick Dunn at either our Longwood or Lake Mary office locations.